gouravkhator/FYP_web/README.md

-# Movies Recommendation System
+# Personalised Movie Recommendation System

-This is the final year project.
+This is a Final Year Project.
+This project focuses on showcasing non-personalised recommendations with a spice of personalised ones.

 ## Team Members with their University Roll Numbers